Ticket to Ride (board game): 2) Ticket to Ride: London

 Reception – The reviews of this London version were largely positive.
 Andrew Borck (Geeks under Grace) wrote "This might be an odd game to start with in the Ticket to Ride line, but London does have a lot to offer in a small package.
 Especially for players looking for a quick route-building duel game or filler title.
 If you're a die-hard Ticket to Ride fan or looking for a quick, easy to setup and play game, well then London is calling."
 Chris Way (opinionated Gamer) wrote "Ticket to Ride is beautiful in its simplicity, and that shines through in London.
 I enthusiastically recommend this new entry in the famed series."
-On BoardGameGeek, from a vote of 4,692 voting users, this version holds an average rating of 7.09 and an adjusted "Geek Rating" of 6.583.
+On BoardGameGeek, As of 24 January 2025, from a vote of 5,151 voting users, this version holds an average rating of 7.07 and an adjusted "Geek Rating" of 6.581.

 3) Ticket to Ride: Amsterdam

 On 7 May 2020, Days of Wonder announced the pending release of a version called Ticket to Ride: Amsterdam, based on a 17th-century map of the city of Amsterdam (Netherlands).
-This version was released in the Netherlands on 31 July 2020 Foreshadowed for a September 2020 release in North America generally, this version was available on 2 October 2020 in Canada and on 16 October 2024 in the United States.
-The game had a suggested retail price of €20 and $20 (USD) respectively.
+This version was released in the Netherlands on 31 July 2020.
+Foreshadowed for a September 2020 release in North America generally, this version was available on 2 October 2020 in Canada and on 16 October 2020 in the United States.

-This version has a BoardGameGeek "complexity rating" of 1.54 out of 5 Instead of trains, the playing pieces were horse-drawn carts.
+This version has a BoardGameGeek "complexity rating" of 1.54 out of 5.
+Instead of trains, the playing pieces were horse-drawn carts.
 The unique scoring mechanism for this version was the accumulation of merchandise bonus cards, from routes claimed with a merchant cart on them located at the perimeter of the city.
 The transportation cards depict a variety of 17th-century scenes: